Skip to Content

 © padthai.om

 Gaeng Daeng, or Red Curry, is a staple in Thai cuisine, known for its rich and complex flavors.
 Made with red curry paste, coconut milk, and a variety of vegetables and proteins, it offers a spicy yet creamy indulgence.
-The flavors are enhanced with fresh herbs like Thai basil and kaffir lime leaves, adding aromatic layers.
-Typically served with steamed jasmine rice, this curry is a favorite among those who enjoy bold flavors.
-Whether you’re new to Thai food or a seasoned enthusiast, Gaeng Daeng is a dish that satisfies.

 14. Mee Krob